miyasuta/terraform-btp-trial/README.md

 4. Run `terraform init`
 5. Run `terraform import btp_subaccount_trust_configuration.trial <subaccoint_id>,sap.custom`, if a trust with an IAS tenant has already been established in your trial subaccount.
 6. Run `terraform apply`

+## After Successful Run
+1. Log in to the IAS tenant and create a group named "Trial_Default".
+Assign your user to this group.
+2. (Optional) In **Security > Trust Configuration**, uncheck the **"Available for User Logon"**  checkbos for the Default Identity Provider.

 ## Reference
 https://github.com/SAP-samples/btp-terraform-samples/tree/main